ferencdv/missile_trajectory_simulator/README.md

 This code is directly taken from Josh Levinger's Missile Trajectory simulator code.
 Modifications are by me only and will be to improve its utility for our applications.
-All credit should go to Josh Levinger of GlobalSecurity.org and Union of Concerned Scientists nuclear expert Dr. Dave Wright on which this code is based.
+All credit should go to [Josh Levinger](https://www.levinger.net/josh/2005/09/01/ballistic-missile-simulation) formerly of GlobalSecurity.org and Union of Concerned Scientists nuclear expert [Dr. Dave Wright](https://web.archive.org/web/20190511073113/http://www.ucsusa.org/about/staff/staff/david-wright.html) on which this code is based.
 You can find Josh's webpage and code at: https://github.com/jlev/ballistic-missile-range.
 Also his Readme page contains all relevant information as to the licensing of this code.